tts/hkidistricts/streets.md

 it.
-When you rerun the code, the problematic item in the dictionary is encountered at some point, the cached message fetched, and - for unknown reasons - you’ll get the same HTTP error again, it is cached etc. First I thought that the problematic item was too big to handle but when run individually, there was no problems.
+When you rerun the code, the problematic item in the dictionary is encountered at some point, the cached message fetched, and - for unknown reasons - you’ll get the same HTTP error again, it is cached etc. First I thought that the problematic item, Pasila, was too big to handle but when run individually, all went smoothly.

 That said, this could well be a novice user error.
 The OSMnx library is very impressive work.